0xMukesh/thw-faucet-cli/blog.md

 yarn add express open chalk@4.1.2
 ```

-We are using the [v4.1.2](https://github.com/chalk/chalk/releases/tag/v4.1.2) of chalk are [v5](https://github.com/chalk/chalk/releases/tag/v5.0.0) of chalk is complete ESM module.
+We are using the [v4.1.2](https://github.com/chalk/chalk/releases/tag/v4.1.2) of chalk as [v5](https://github.com/chalk/chalk/releases/tag/v5.0.0) of chalk is complete ESM module.
 As we are using TypeScript, it is better to stay on the v4.1.2.

 As we are using Typescript, we need also to install the TypeScript declarations for the above packages. `chalk` and `open` come with in-built TypeScript declarations.
 So we need to just install the TypeScript declarations for the `express` package.